 No visit to Rome would be complete without a stop at Fontana di Trevi.
-This beautiful, intricately carved fountain, located on Via Della Muratte, has been used as a backdrop in dozens of movies.
+Completed in 1762, this beautiful, intricately carved fountain, located on Via Della Muratte, has been used as a backdrop in dozens of movies.
 It’s said that tossing a coin into the fountain means a return trip to Rome is destined to happen.
-Note: Good news!
-The scaffolding has been removed!

 Perhaps Rome’s most perfectly preserved ancient monument is the Pantheon, built in 27 B.C.E.
 Once a Christian church, it’s the burial place for Italy’s royalty as well as the artist Raphael.
 There’s no admission fee or dress code so all visitors can enjoy the still-colorful murals, towering religious statues and the oculus that allows daylight to illuminate the interior of this sacred building.

-This not-to-be-missed piazza is close enough to the first three places to be included on a one-day walking tour.
-Piazza Navona is home to Bernini’s much-photographed “Fountain of the Four Rivers” and a popular, centrally located meeting place for tourists and locals to just hang out.
-Cafes and shops line the piazza making this a good end-of-the-day destination for a coffee and a freshly baked Italian pastry.
+It’s also a popular, centrally located meeting place for tourists and locals to just hang out.
+Cafes and shops line the piazza making this a good late morning destination for a coffee and a freshly baked Italian pastry.

-If your legs haven’t yet given out, add a fifth or sixth landmark to your walking tour.
-Explore the magnificent ancient ruins of the Colosseum or the sprawling 19th century square, Piazza del Popolo.
+If your legs haven’t yet given out, leave time to add a colosseum tour to your walk-about.
+Explore the magnificent ancient ruins of the Colosseum.
+There are several tours available.

 Designed for Emperor Vespasian in 72AD, is an engineering marvel.
 It’s a sight to behold and even more breathtaking and somewhere eerie, to explore.
 Once, 50,000 spectators would watch and cheer as the Gladiators entered the ring to battle wild beasts, as well as each other.